Learning Together, Achieving More

 If you would like to book a place, please complete the slip that was on the letter and return it to Mrs Pimm or the school office.
 Places are limited to 20 and so will be offered on a first come, first served basis in the order in which they are received by Mrs Pimm.
 You will be informed if you have secured a place.
 The workshop will be held at school in our small hall from 9:00am until approximately 10:30am.
 Parents who are attending the session should come to the main meadow entrance to sign in.

 Our Family Support Worker Team of Mrs Napier, Ms Glover and Mrs Watkins will be sending home a termly newsletter with lots of useful information to support parents.

 Please scroll below for access to our newsletters.

 When children's mental health needs more direct support from a professional we can refer to the likes of Solar or Forward Thinking Birmingham.

-Below is a link to a useful video from Solihull School Nursing Team aimed at Primary school aged children regarding emotional health and well-being.
+Below are links to a useful video and websites from Solihull School Nursing Team aimed at Primary school aged children regarding emotional health and well-being.